OpenDreamKit/OpenDreamKit/WP4/D4.1/github-issue-description.md

 Because of the high degree of coupling, and thanks to the availability of Snappy, this deliverable constitutes a highly valuable case study for future externalizations of low-level interfaces in SageMath.
 To bring this deliverable to completion, we have decided to split it in several steps:

 - [x] Move SageMath's C signalling api to a separate Python/Cython package.
-The package is called [cycsignals](https://github.com/sagemath/cysignals), and is [integrated to SageMath 7.1](http://trac.sagemath.org/ticket/20002).
+The package is called [cysignals](https://github.com/sagemath/cysignals), and is [integrated to SageMath 7.1](http://trac.sagemath.org/ticket/20002).
 - [x] Decouple SageMath's PARI interface from the coercion model.
 This has been achieved in [SageMath 7.4](http://trac.sagemath.org/ticket/21158).
 - [x] Clean up the interface API, by removing unneeded object orientation and external dependencies.
-This has been achieved, and will be available in [SageMath 7.5](http://trac.sagemath.org/ticket/20241).
+This has been achieved, and is [integrated to SageMath 7.5](http://trac.sagemath.org/ticket/20241).
-- [ ] Move SageMath's PARI interface to a separate Python/Cython package, depending on cysignals.
-The package is planned to eventually replace the PyPi package [CyPari](https://pypi.python.org/pypi/cypari/).
+- [ ] Move SageMath's PARI interface to a separate Python/Cython package depending on cysignals.
+The package is called [CyPari2](https://github.com/defeo/cypari2), and will replace the old PARI interface starting from [SageMath 7.6](http://trac.sagemath.org/ticket/20238).

+The CyPari2 package is not ready to replace the [PyPi package CyPari](https://pypi.python.org/pypi/cypari/) yet.
+The most important missing functionality is Windows compatibility.
+A full replacement to CyPari is the goal of deliverable D4.10 #84.